Violin and Vocals

 Violinist, Tom Pigott-Smith was a Scholar at the Royal College of Music where he studied under Itzhak Rashkovsky winning all the major prizes.
 On leaving, Tom went on to win the Myra Hess Award, enabling him to make his Debut at the Wigmore Hall to critical acclaim.
 He has since played at countless Music Festivals as recitalist not only in standard repertoire but giving World Premieres by composers including Huw Watkins (Tom’s duo partner for several years), Judith Bingham, Jean Sibelius and Anthony Payne whose Storm Chorale was commissioned for and dedicated to him.

-Tom continues to perform regularly, leading several ensembles including Continuum and Chamber Domaine with whom he has recently performed Bach Double and Sibelius’ Suite for Violin and Orchestra at the West Malling Festival As well as regular chamber music including leading Errollyn Wallen’s Ensemble X in recordings and live,
+Tom continues to perform regularly, leading several ensembles including Continuum and Chamber Domaine with whom he has recently performed Bach Double and Sibelius’ Suite for Violin and Orchestra at Music@Malling As well as regular chamber music including leading Errollyn Wallen’s Ensemble X in recordings and live,

-Tom often sits guest principal in major orchestras (recently RPO on tour with Zuckerman and several operas at ENO) Tom has twice guest led the Heritage Orchestra at the Barbican, The Syd Lawrence Orchestra and regularly leads the RPCO.
+Tom often sits guest principal in major orchestras (recently RPO on tour with Zuckerman and several operas at ENO.)
+Tom has guest led the Heritage Orchestra at the Barbican, The Syd Lawrence Orchestra and regularly leads the RPCO.
 He has also been lucky enough to lead orchestras live for Shirley Bassey, Squeeze, Kylie, Jeff Beck, Sparks and many others.
-Please see below for more detail.

 In 2006 Tom translated several of Pablo Neruda’s poems which he then set to arrangements of music by Astor Piazzolla for the concert which reopened the Union Chapel, Islington.
 The poems were read by Charles Dance and the music performed by Tom’s group Soundstage.
 The programme has been performed several times with